Samtoch/Microservices-based-Search-Service/README.md

 # Microservices-based-Search-Service
 This is a .Net 9 Microservices Project with implemetations for User Management, Email Service and Semantic Search Service.
 With YARP as the API Gateway

+## User Management
+The User service has a collection of endpoints for user creation, update, deletion, query, signup, login, and password reset.
+The user service communicates with the email service using the RabbitMQ message broker such that signup and password reset notifications are sent through the messaging queue, and a failure of the email service does not stop the user service, and whenever the email service is up, all the messages on the queue get delivered.

+## Email Service
+The email service provides endpoints for sending mail to users on signup and password reset.

+## Search Service
+The Semantic Search service provides endpoints for document uploading, guided context searching, and direct search of LLM

+### Highlight
+Each of the services is independent and can be containerized in Docker and hosted on the Azure cloud or IIS.

+To ensure security, the JWT was implemented to protect all the APIs, and all the sensitive properties are stored in an environmental variable instead of the traditional appSetting. json

+To ensure performance, the Get APIs have rate limiting, cache, and pagination.

 API Gateway
 http://localhost:5083/swagger/index.html